 The Studebaker National Museum was established to honor and perpetuate the legacy of the rich industrial heritage of the South Bend area, through the display, interpretation, conservation and preservation of Studebaker vehicles, archives and other objects to enrich present and future generations.
 The Museum is one of only three automotive museums to earn accreditation from the American Alliance of Museums.

 An important part of successfully fulfilling the mission of the Museum is to provide foundational experiences for the next generation of Museum professionals.
-The Museum is seeking internship candidates who wish to gain hands-on experience in the museum or non-profit management fields.
+The Museum seeks internship candidates who wish to gain hands-on experience in the museum or non-profit management fields.

 Internships are available for any student enrolled in an undergraduate or graduate school program.
 Candidates will be judged based upon demonstrated interest in the field as well as past experience and education.